VinciZhu/OnePagePDF/README.md

 [![npm version](https://img.shields.io/npm/v/@hasined/onepagepdf)](https://www.npmjs.com/package/@hasined/onepagepdf)
 [![npm license](https://img.shields.io/npm/l/@hasined/onepagepdf)](./LICENSE)

+> :warning: This project has been deprecated due to heavy dependencies and too messy code.
+Of course you can still use the package, but I plan to rewrite it as a vscode plugin with minimal functionality in the future.

 `onepagepdf` is a command line tool that converts HTML or Markdown to PDF as a single long page, implemented by wrapping [playwright](https://github.com/microsoft/playwright), [markdown-it](https://github.com/markdown-it/markdown-it), etc.

 ## Installation